juanmarinbear/sprintRetro/README.md

 A traditional session has shortcomings:

--It is hard to provide anonymous feedback
+* It is hard to provide anonymous feedback
--Bandwagon effect
+* Bandwagon effect
--Time constraints
+* Time constraints

 How?